An information booklet has been launched by NHS North West London to help women and their families when they leave hospital following childbirth.

 The booklet has been launched after it was found women and their families were given information verbally or received poorly photocopied sheets of paper.

-The take-home booklet for mums is evidence-based and provides them with the latest research in maternity care to support them.
+The take-home booklet for mothers is evidence-based and provides them with the latest research in maternity care.

 Chief Nurse at Chelsea and Westminster Hospital NHS Foundation Trust, Pippa Nightingale, said: “This booklet is the result of extensive and collaborative work across the maternity sector in NW London to limit the variation in quality of care and experiences for all women.